Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 Cartagena’s old town features stunning architecture that makes wandering the streets in the sun a pleasant delight.

-You’ll find plazas buzzing with people, from street performers to al fresco diners, markets stalls, sizzling food carts, fresh fruits and street vendors selling all kinds of colourful wares.
+You’ll find plazas buzzing with people, from street performers to al fresco diners, markets stalls, sizzling food carts, fresh fruits and street vendors selling colourful wares.

 Head up to the fortress walls, built during the late 16th century, for a cocktail at sunset before selecting from one of many fine dining establishments.

-Visit the historic Castillo San Felipe de Barajas, take a boat trip to the Rosario Islands or enjoy a mud bath inside the Totumo Volcano.
+Visit the historic Castillo San Felipe de Barajas, take a boat trip to the Rosario Islands or enjoy a mud bath in the Totumo Volcano.

 3. Visit Salento & Cocora Valley for the world’s best coffee and tallest palm trees.